 With a laugh he said, "Now you bloody tell me!
 Here I thought I was winning points by being such a gentleman.
 Now you tell me, when I’ve checked out of the hotel and the helicopter’s been ordered to take us to the airport right after the race.
 What am I going to do with you?"
 Then he hugged me for a few moments without saying anything.

 The pit area was bustling with activity and we were quickly losing our privacy.

 This was the coldest day of the week.
 The clouds cast the whole scene in shades of gray.

 Ralph Bryans brought us some hot tea, which was most welcome.
 Mike left for a few minutes.
 While he was gone Ralph told me that Mike had a ritual of polishing his goggles endlessly to concentrate his mind before a race.
 He said that Mike didn't talk at that time and Ralph didn't want me to be hurt by Mike's silence.
 Ralph was extremely considerate.

 Mike came back and handed me something.
 "Here, I got you a tower pass - that's where all the wives and girlfriends go."
 I said, with a laugh - "but I'm not your girlfriend and certainly not your wife."

 He just shook his head and laughed too.
 He said, "You can be so stubborn."

-I said, "I'll stand behind the pits with the mechanics."
+I said, "I'll stand in the pits with the mechanics."
 He wanted to know why.
 I said, "I want them to know that I appreciate what they do for you."